Multi-dimensional chaos I: Classical and quantum mechanics: Quantum scattering amplitude of the pinball system

 Though this was long conjectured, we have not found in the literature any explicit confirmation, as we will present in the following.
 One reason for this might be the surprising fact that the correspondence with COE does not hold unless one considers a sufficiently asymmetric configuration of the three disks.
 The symmetric configuration instead exhibits what appears to be a Poisson distribution, even though classically the system is chaotic regardless of the symmetry.

 As an illustrative example, we choose the configuration where the centers of the disks are at the corners of an equilateral triangle whose sides are of length $L = 3$.
 If the disks are all of equal radii, $R_1 = R_2 = R_3 = 1$ in our case, the system is symmetric under the discrete symmetry group $C_{3v}$ of rotations and reflections of the equilateral triangle.
 We can break the symmetry either by changing the positions or the radii of the disks.
 We will compare the fully symmetric case to the case where we break the symmetry by setting with $0\leq \epsilon < 1$.
 Our main result is that even when the symmetry breaking parameter $\epsilon$ is small, the eigenvalues of the $S$-matrix are distributed as in the COE if we calculate it at large enough energy $k$.
 This is compatible with the classical behavior that is always chaotic and largely independent of $k$ or the energy.
 Indeed, the eikonal approximation is reliable for large $kL_{char}$, where $L_{char}$ is any of the physical scales relevant in the scattering process.
-For small $\epsilon$ one needs large $k$ of order $k\approx 1/\epsilon$.
+Since we have set the scale of lengths in the system to be of order 1, for small $\epsilon$, one expects that $k$ needs to be large and of order $k\approx 1/\epsilon$.

 We have computed the distributions as follows.
 After setting the parameters of the three-disk system, at any given value of $k$, the $S$-matrix is determined from equations \eqref{eq:Mamam}--\eqref{eq:Dlam}.
 After the numerical computations, the matrix is unitary as expected, thus its eigenvalues are all on the unit circle, $\lambda_n = e^{i\alpha_n}$.
-We remove the eigenvalues very near $\lambda=1$, which come from the trivial part of the $S$-matrix at large $l$, and examine as usual the distribution of spacings of the eigenphases,
+We remove the eigenvalues near $\lambda=1$, which come from the trivial part of the $S$-matrix at large $l$, and examine as usual the distribution of spacings of the eigenphases,

 of the remaining eigenvalues.